-The deltoid (also deltoid muscle, deltoideus, delt, latin: musculus deltoideus) is a thick triangular-shaped muscle of the shoulder girdle.
+The deltoid muscle (also deltoid, deltoideus, delt, latin: musculus deltoideus) is a thick triangular-shaped muscle of the shoulder girdle.

-Fibers of the deltoid muscle merge together and insert onto the deltoid tuberosity of the humerus, which is located in the middle of the lateral aspect of the shaft of the humerus.
+Fibers of the deltoid muscle merge together and insert onto the deltoid tuberosity of the humerus, which is located in the middle of the lateral aspect of the humeral shaft.

-According to the activated part the deltoid muscle provides the following movements of the upper limb:
+Depending on the activated part, the deltoid muscle provides the following movements of the upper limb:

 - The clavicular or anterior part - internal rotation of the upper arm.

 - The spinal part or posterior part - external rotation of the upper arm.

 - The acromial part or the lateral part - abduction of the upper arm.

 - The clavicular and spinal parts - adduction of the upper arm.